dis-sg/dis-sg.github.io/_posts/2026-01-11-cora-environment-rebrand.md

 Singapore has also turned trash into treasure.
 Semakau Landfill is a lush island with a thriving ecosystem.
 The “Garbage of Eden” is a far cry from the typical landfill which spews toxic gases and pungent odours.

-But we still have some way to go before reaching the same level of collective environmental consciousness as seen in some of our Asian counterparts.
+But we still have some way to go before reaching the same level of collective environmental consciousness as seen in our Asian counterparts.
 Through its renewed commitment to outreach programmes, Cora Environment is playing its part in making that happen.

 <figure>
 <img src="https://i.imgur.com/k7uwF4I.jpg" alt="Cora Environment truck toy">